yanyiwu/sirius/README.md

 ## Introduction

-Duplicate Checking for Papers(Title and Abstract).
+Near-Duplicate Checking for Papers(Title and Abstract).

 ## Feature